Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Real Examples

 \subsection{Heart Disease Risk Modeling with MIMIC-III data}

 We apply DEFUSE to the MIMIC-III dataset \citep{johnson2016mimic} for heart disease (HD) risk modeling, where $Y \in \{0,1\}$ denotes HD status determined by manual chart review \citep{gehrmann2018comparing}.
 The risk factors $\A$ include age, low high-density lipoproteins (HDL), type II diabetes, and HD-related laboratory markers, while auxiliary features $\X$ are derived from diagnostic and procedure codes.
 We consider two settings: a single BM ($R=1$) using a composite laboratory risk score (LRS), and a multiple-BM ($R=3$) case involving two partially missing biomarkers—thyroid-stimulating hormone (TSH) and hypochromia (HPO).
-All BM sources pass the screening in Section~\ref{sec:violation} under $\X_{\Omega_r}=\emptyset$, consistent with the MCAR assumption.
-Thus, we mainly introduce the MCAR results, with the MAR results included in Supplementary Material.
+All BM sources pass the screening in Section~\ref{sec:violation} under $\Z_{r}=\emptyset$, consistent with the MCAR assumption.
+Thus, we mainly introduce the MCAR results, with the CAM results included in the Supplementary Material.

-Table~\ref{tab:combined} reports the RE of the estimators to the $\Lsc\Csc$-only benchmark.
-DEFUSE$_{\Lsc\Msc}$ with both Eg \ref{example:const} (using simple allocation) and Eg \ref{example:line} (using linear functions) outperform existing BM data fusion methods.
-For example, the average RE of DEFUSE$_{\Lsc\Msc}$ Eg \ref{example:line} is around 30\% higher than those of SC and HTLGMM in the single BM scenario.
-When our assumption is relaxed to MAR, the RE of DEFUSE to $\Lsc\Csc$-only is still significant and interestingly, the improvement of DEFUSE Eg \ref{example:line} for calibration over Eg \ref{example:const} is more significant compared to the MCAR scenario.
+Table~\ref{tab:combined} reports the RE of the estimators to the preliminary benchmark.
+DEFUSE with all reweight methods outperform existing BM data fusion methods.
+For example, the average RE of DEFUSE Eg \ref{example:krr} is around 80\% higher than those of SC and HTLGMM in the single BM scenario.
+When our assumption is relaxed to CAM, the RE of DEFUSE to preliminary is still significant and interestingly, the improvement of DEFUSE Eg \ref{example:krr} over Eg \ref{example:const} is more significant compared to the MCAR scenario.